davesims/yatzy_refactoring/README.md

 2. Install [test-unit](https://github.com/test-unit/test-unit) with: ```gem install test-unit```
 3. Run tests with ```ruby test_yatzy.rb```

+Read the rules below, and begin improving the application and test code.
+A good sample online game can be found [here](http://www.famholen.com/yatzy.html) to get a better feel for the context of the game.

 ## Kata: Yatzy rules

 The game of Yatzy is a simple dice game.
 Each player